How I Decoupled PDF Generation in Next.js Using Queued Workers

 - Responds to client

 Simple, right?
-But as our forms grew more complex and traffic picked up in early May, step 3 started taking 4–6 seconds.
+But as my forms grew more complex and traffic picked up in early May, step 3 started taking 4–6 seconds.
 On a good day.
 On a bad day?
 Timeout city.

 The Fix: Introducing Asynchronous Workers via a Job Queue